traefik/traefik/docs/toml.md

 #
 # ProvidersThrottleDuration = "5"

+# IdleTimeout: maximum amount of time an idle (keep-alive) connection will remain idle before closing itself.
+# This is set to enforce closing of stale client connections.
+#
+# Optional
+# Default: "180s"
+#
+# IdleTimeout = "360s"

 # If non-zero, controls the maximum idle (keep-alive) to keep per-host.
 If zero, DefaultMaxIdleConnsPerHost is used.
 # If you encounter 'too many open files' errors, you can either change this value, or change `ulimit` value.
 #